 We all know that NFL players stand among the best-paid professional athletes, but have you ever wondered how they get paid?
 Do they receive a weekly or monthly wage?
 Are they paid at the end of the season?
 Are there other arrangements in place?
-If you’re interested in more than just NFL consensus picks, let’s discuss NFL paychecks: how do NFL players get paid?
+If you’re interested in more than just NFL consensus picks, you even collect NFL-themed merchandise, these items include jerseys, hats, posters, embroidered patches, lapel pins, car decals, and refrigerator magnets, then let’s discuss NFL paychecks: how do NFL players get paid?

 How Often Do NFL Players Get Paid?